-Veterinary science could be considered to be the only true profession, having been declared as such by Royal Charter in 1844.
+Veterinary science was declared as the only true profession by the Royal Charter in 1844.
 Members of a profession are marked out as having great responsibility, specialised knowledge from long courses of study, an ethical code of conduct and accountability, both to their professional body and their clients.

 Our staff are proud to belong to such a trusted profession and they take their responsibilities very seriously, acting in a manner that is worthy of the trust invested in us.